dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/websockets/index.md

 ## Event Listeners

 We will define some specific event listeners.
-For firebase had the on value event listener, but for socket.io we will be able to define any number of our own custom events to listen to.
+Firebase had the *on value* event listener, but for socket.io we will be able to define any number of our own custom events to listen to.

 In your `app.js` **constructor** (we'll refactor simply and just put in all the socketio stuff directly into App for now) add the following: